esl/elixirconf-us/_tickets/3-training-inperson.md

 title: 'Regular in-person training ticket'
 price: '$579'
 discount: "Access to the in-person training of your choice on the day before the conference.
 Limited amount available."
-description: " Available from 25 June/or when Early Bird tickets sell out, until 25 August or until they sell out."
+description: "Available from 25 June/or when tickets sell out."
 link: '#register'
 conditions:
   - "The training ticket doesn't include conference access.
 Some training may require additional materials or hardware (at an extra cost)."